Cewein/mrtrix3/docs/reference/commands/dwidenoise2.rst

 Description
 -----------

+This command includes many capabilities absent from the original dwidenoise command.
+These include: - Multiple sliding window kernel shapes, including a spherical kernel that dilates at image edges to preserve aspect ratio; - A greater number of mechanisms for noise level estimation, including taking a pre-estimated noise map as input; - Preconditioning, including (per-shell) demeaning, phase demodulation (linear or nonlinear), and variance-stabilising transform to compensate for within-patch heteroscedasticity; - Overcomplete local PCA; - Subsampling (performing fewer PCAs than there are input voxels).

 DWI data denoising and noise map estimation by exploiting data redundancy in the PCA domain using the prior knowledge that the eigenspectrum of random covariance matrices is described by the universal Marchenko-Pastur (MP) distribution.
 Fitting the MP distribution to the spectrum of patch-wise signal matrices hence provides an estimator of the noise level 'sigma'; this noise level estimate then determines the optimal cut-off for PCA denoising.

 Important note: image denoising must be performed as the first step of the image processing pipeline.
 The routine will fail if interpolation or smoothing has been applied to the data prior to denoising.

 Note that this function does not correct for non-Gaussian noise biases present in magnitude-reconstructed MRI images.
 If available, including the MRI phase data can reduce such non-Gaussian biases, and the command now supports complex input data.

-If the input data are of complex type, then a linear phase term will be removed from each k-space prior to PCA.
+If the input data are of complex type, then a smooth non-linear phase will be demodulated removed from each k-space prior to PCA.
 In the absence of metadata indicating otherwise, it is inferred that the first two axes correspond to acquired slices, and different slices / volumes will be demodulated individually; this behaviour can be modified using the -demod_axes option.
+A strictly linear phase term can instead be regressed from each k-space, similarly to performed in Cordero-Grande et al. 2019, by specifying -demodulate linear.

 The sliding spatial window behaves differently at the edges of the image FoV depending on the shape / size selected for that window.
 The default behaviour is to use a spherical kernel centred at the voxel of interest, whose size is some multiple of the number of input volumes; where some such voxels lie outside of the image FoV, the radius of the kernel will be increased until the requisite number of voxels are used.
 For a spherical kernel of a fixed radius, no such expansion will occur, and so for voxels near the image edge a reduced number of voxels will be present in the kernel.
 For a cuboid kernel, the centre of the kernel will be offset from the voxel being processed such that the entire volume of the kernel resides within the image FoV.